What Is Security Testing, and Why Is It Necessary?

 When it comes to the importance of security testing, different methodologies come into play:

-• White Box Testing: Testers get fully familiarized with the internal code, architecture, and nitty-gritty implementation details of the software.
-Armed with this insider intel, they can meticulously scrutinize inputs and outputs.
-It's like having both x-ray vision and a microscope to dive deep into the app's DNA.
-They know all the hidden backdoors and structural blueprints.
+• White Box Testing: Testers become completely acquainted with the inner code, architecture, and nitty-gritty implementation details of the software.
+With this insider information in hand, they are able to closely examine inputs and outputs.
+It's like possessing both x-ray vision and a microscope to explore the app's DNA.

 • Black Box Testing: It is the opposite approach - testing an application without any visibility into its internal code or architecture.
 Here, testers focus purely on the external perspective, like observing the technology and behavior as a user would.
 It's all about analyzing the inputs and outputs without peeking under the hood.
 They purposefully avoid peering into the engine and mechanics shaping what they see.
-The aim is to assess how the software functions as a black box with no knowledge of what's happening behind the scenes.
-This method is great for evaluating things like usability, accessibility, and system compatibility - qualities visible from the outside.
+The goal here is to test how the software behaves like a black box without knowing anything about what is going on behind the scenes.
+This is excellent for testing things such as usability, accessibility, and system compatibility - all surface-level qualities.

-• Grey Box Testing: If White Box and Black Box Testing had a middle ground, it'd be Grey Box Testing.
+• Grey Box Testing: If White Box and Black Box Testing had a middle child, then it would be Grey Box Testing.
 Testers receive partial information about the system.
 It's like testing with a limited backstage pass – not complete access, but not entirely in the dark, either.

 Now, let's delve into five types of Application security testing Tools: